kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 ## The Terminal

 Most of the programs we will use in this course are command line applications.
 I.e. programs that are executed by writing their name and any arguments in a terminal rather than clicking on an icon and using a graphical user interface.
 There are many different programs that can serve as a terminal.
-If you have a Windows machine, you must use the *Anaconda Poweshell Prompt* (*not* the Anaconda Prompt).
-You installed Anaconda Poweshell Prompt along with Anaconda Python.
+If you have a Windows machine, you must use the *Anaconda Poweshell Prompt* (*not* the Anaconda Prompt and *not* the `CMD`).
+You installed Anaconda Powershell Prompt along with Anaconda Python.
 If you have a Mac, the terminal you will use is called *Terminal*.
 The Terminal application is pre-installed on Mac.
 So from now on, whenever we refer to the terminal, this means *Anaconda Poweshell Prompt* on Windows and *Terminal* on Mac.
 We will assume some familiarity with using a terminal and with executing commands on the command line.
 If you have not used a terminal before, or if you are a bit rusty, you should run through [this primer](https://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything) before you go on.

 <!--
 If you are rusty or unfamiliar with the terminal, you should do this small mini-exericse: